bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

 Method        **'lock_info'**
 ------------  -----------------------------------------------------------------------------------------
 Description   Load the lock status of RE Manager and optionally validate the lock key.
 Monitor
-              *lock_info_uid* field of RE Manager status (see documentation for the **status** API) to detect changes in lock status and download the lock status only when the UID changes.
+              *lock_info_uid* field of RE Manager status (see documentation for the :ref:`method_status` API) to detect changes in lock status and download the lock status only when the UID changes.
 ------------  -----------------------------------------------------------------------------------------
 Parameters    **lock_key**: *str* or *None* (optional, default: *None*)
-                  The parameter is used to validate the lock key (not the emergency lock key, see the documentation for **lock** API).
+                  The parameter is used to validate the lock key (not the emergency lock key, see the documentation for :ref:`method_lock` API).
 If the lock key is a string that matches the key used to lock RE Manager, then the request succeeds.
 If no lock key is passed with the request, the lock key is *None* or RE Manager is not locked, then no validation is performed and the request always succeeds.
 The request fails if RE Manager is